So1ene/my-setup/WINDOWS.md

 - Download and extract the latest WordPress files from https://wordpress.org/download/

-- Place the contents of the wordpress file in a new folder that you call whatever you want, example: 'project-name'
+- Place the contents of the wordpress file in a new folder that you call whatever you want, example: 'project-name'.
+This is also your git repository, so make it now if you want.

-- Place that folder in WAMP 'www' folder (Mine is at `C:\wamp64\www`) so it will be `C:\wamp64\www\project-name` This is also your github repo, so make it now if you want
+- Place that folder in WAMP 'www' folder (Mine is at `C:\wamp64\www`) so it will be `C:\wamp64\www\project-name`

 - Create and download a bare bones theme from [underscores](https://underscores.me).
 Call it the name of your project.
 Don't forget to click advanced options and check `_sassify` and fill out the information.